Gaza Polio Vaccinations To Resume Saturday: WHO - UrduPoint

 Gaza Polio Vaccinations To Resume Saturday: WHO

-The announcement that the final phase of polio vaccination in the Gaza Strip can go ahead came a day after US Secretary of State Antony Blinken urgently called on Israel to facilitate a quick completion of the campaign.
+The announcement that the final phase of polio vaccination in the Gaza Strip can go ahead came a day after US Secretary of State Antony Blinken urged Israel to facilitate a quick completion of the campaign.

 The vaccination drive began on September 1 after the besieged Palestinian territory confirmed its first case of polio in 25 years.